Juvenile Court Defense for Teens & Young Adults

 When the police call to inform you that your child is under investigation, it is a shock for any parent.
 Concerns about school, apprenticeships, or university studies arise immediately.

 In juvenile criminal law, the focus is not on punishment, but on the educational principle.
 In Mannheim, such cases are often handled centrally at the "Haus des Jugendrechts".
-As a defense attorney, I ensure that a youthful indiscretion does not block their future.
+As a youth criminal defense lawyer, I ensure that a youthful indiscretion does not block their future.

 Adolescents (14 to 17) & Young Adults (18 to 20)